-They provide a simplified workflow for common tasks.
+They provide a simplified workflow for common tasks such as creating a new page.

 A django CMS Page wizard already exists, but you can create your own for other content types very easily.

 Create a content-creation wizard

 Creating a CMS content creation wizard for your own module is fairly easy.